gavineadie/Sgp4PropLib/README.md

 Change notes are accumulated in the CHANGES.md file.

-* Lastest change: 2025 Jul 03 : v0.2.6 • _6th public release (corresponds to Space-Track v9.6)_
+* Latest change: 2025 Dec 19 : v9.7.0 • _7th public release (corresponds to Space-Track v9.7)_
 ___
 # The Sgp4Prop Package

-*This provides an interface the US Space Force SGP4 propogation libraries available at [Space-Track](https://www.space-track.org).*
+*This provides an interface the US Space Force SGP4 propagation libraries available at [Space-Track](https://www.space-track.org).*